nerc-project/llm-on-nerc/vector-databases/qdrant/README.md

 route.route.openshift.io/qdrant-route created
 ```

-To delete all resources if not necessary just run `oc delete -f ./standalone/.` or `oc delete all,pvc,secret -l app=pgvector`.
+To delete all resources if not necessary just run `oc delete -f ./standalone/.` or `oc delete all,pvc,secret -l app=qdrant`.

 ## Usage